TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 Our requirements for the function are very clearly mentioned in the type.
 We are starting with a type `a` which has a notion of equality defined on it, as depicted by `Eq a`, and our arguments are an element of the type `a` and a list of elements of the type, that is, `[a]`.
 Here we used datatypes to specify the properties of the elements that we use.
 So we extend the previous definition.

 #def(sub: "Types 2")[
-A *Datatype* is the name of a _homogenous_ collection of object, where the common properties, like the shape of elements, is depicted in the name.
+A *Datatype* is the name of a _homogenous_ collection of objects, where the common properties, like the shape of elements, is depicted in the name.
 ]

 Some examples of datatypes we have already seen are: